MarkDBlackwell/cloud-iptables-firewall/README.md

 $ /etc/init.d/iptables start
 ```

-To make, save and invoke the locked down firewall:
+To make, save and invoke a locked-down firewall:

 ```bash
 $ /root/firewall/minimal.sh
 $ /etc/init.d/iptables save inactive
 $ /etc/init.d/iptables stop
 ```

+##Other

 To see all listening (open) ports at any time: